-Last revision: Fall 2020: df
+Last Revision: Fall 2020: df

-- this course. - 5.
-Demonstrate target cultural understandings and compare cultures through the perspectives, products, and practices of those cultures. - 6.
-Use and exhibit knowledge of Spanish vocabulary. - 7.
-Perform most activities listed in the ACTFL novice mid-level competencies as follow: - a.
+- perspectives, products, and practices of those cultures. - 7.
+Read, memorize, and recite Bible verses. - 8.
+Pray orally in simple sentences using level appropriate syntax. - 9.
+Perform most activities listed in the NCSSFL-ACTFL novice mid-level competencies as follow: - a.
 Communicate on very familiar topics using a variety of words and phrases that he or she has practiced and memorized. - b.
 Present information about him or herself and some other very familiar topics using a variety of words, phrases, and memorized expressions. - c.
 Write lists and memorized phrases on familiar topics. - d.
 Recognize some familiar words and phrases when hearing them spoken. - e.
 Recognize some letters or characters and understand some learned or memorized words and phrases when read.